bsmg/beat-saber-community-wiki/mapping/basic-audio.md

 ![Analyzing song volume with Audacity](https://i.imgur.com/EmfULcw.png)
 ## Volume Modification
 Before you continue with the next steps with the song editing it highly recommended to save your current progress as a WAVE file as a backup.
 This is to ensure that you if you need to go back and redo some of the editing you will have a high quality source to use.
 (Don’t load the OGG you exported as it will have lost a lot of the source quality.)
 Remove the Click Track if you haven’t already done so, then go to `File menu -> Export -> Export as WAV`, then save the file to a location of your choice.
-> Doing any kind of audio processing on a song will inevitably change its sound, however, it's an imporant step to give your players the best map and song experience.
+> Doing any kind of audio processing on a song will inevitably change its sound, however, it's an imporant step to give your players the best map and song experience.{.is-info}
-{.is-info}

 ### Making Your Song Louder
 If your song’s chorus has a lower RMS value than the recommended **-11db** then you will need to do Compression and/or Limiting to bring the volume up.
 (Note: Amplify/Gain is not used for this, as anything above 0db will create an unpleasant distortion.)